Trazalon, Trazodone

 Mechanism of Action: How Trazodone Works

 The mechanism of action of Trazodone is quite intricate.
-Involves aspects, in pharmacology.
+Involves aspects of pharmacology.
 In the realm, it falls under the category of Serotonin Antagonist and Reuptake Inhibitor (also known as SARI).
-Its primary function is to regulate the transmission of serotonin by carrying out two actions: blocking serotonin receptors and preventing the reuptake of serotonin into the neurons before signaling occurs.
+Its primary function is to regulate the transmission of serotonin by carrying out two actions: blocking serotonin receptors and preventing the reuptake of serotonin into the neurons before it can signal.
 Notably, this dual process results in an increase in serotonin levels outside cells.
 Also helps in moderating receptor-triggered communication to avoid stimulation.

 Serotonin Receptor Antagonism and Reuptake Inhibition